 Though you should primarily consider the Venture card based on its travel-related benefits, the card also offers VIP entertainment experiences related to dining, sports and music.
 You can read more about upcoming events, here.

 You’ll need a good to excellent credit score (between 670 and 850) to be approved for the Venture card.
 If you’re interested in boosting your score, Bankrate has outlined seven ways you can improve your credit score.

 The Travel Rewards is one of the two travel credit cards offered by Bank of America that isn’t co-branded.

 You’ll receive an unlimited 1.5X points on every purchase and a 25,000-point bonus when you spend $1,000 in the first 90 days of your account opening (redeemable for a $250 statement credit toward travel purchases).
 The Travel Rewards may earn you 0.5 fewer points on every purchase compared to the Venture card, but you won’t have to pay an annual fee.
-That saves you an extra $95 per year compared to the Venture card (although the Venture card’s annual fee is waived the first year).
+That saves you an extra $95 per year compared to the Venture card.

 If you value the ability to transfer your rewards to partner airlines or hotels, this isn’t the card for you.
 Unlike Capital One, Bank of America doesn’t offer any travel transfer partners (meaning you won’t be able to maximize your rewards’ value by transferring them).
 Yet Bank of America does offer a Preferred Rewards program that boosts your points by 25, 50 or 75 percent, depending on your tier (Gold, Platinum and Platinum Honors).
 That means you could potentially earn up to 2.62 points on every purchase.
 Learn more about the program and how to qualify, here.